ChocolateAdventurouz/Sharpamp/README.md

-Sharpamp - Create Winamp plugins in C#
+Sharpamp - Create Winamp/WACUP plugins in C#
 ===============================================
 Original written by Daniel15 - http://dan.cx/ - revived/upgraded by ChocolateAdventurouz

 Download from the [GitHub Releases Page](https://github.com/ChocolateAdventurouz/Sharpamp/tags)

-Sharpamp allows you to easily write Winamp plugins in C#.
-It provides a library for access to the Winamp API, and a Visual Studio template for creating Winamp plugins.
+Sharpamp allows you to easily write Winamp/WACUP plugins in C#.
+It provides a library for access to the Winamp API, and a Visual Studio template for creating Winamp/WACUP plugins.
 It **requires** you to have Visual Studio 2005, 2008 or 2010.
 Take a look at the [Wiki](https://github.com/Daniel15/Sharpamp/wiki) page to see how simple it is to get started :)